Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 Insulating Layers – Down Jackets / Fleece / Baselayers

-A good layering system that includes a warm down jacket, fleece mid layer and a lightweight base layer will be needed and much appreciated on the Te Araroa.
-One of the key things about this layering system is not to overdo it, or over think it.
-Take items of clothing that will work, are high quality and can be used in combination to see you through all kinds of weather conditions.
-For the most part there is no need to look any further than New Zealand brand Macpac.
+A good layering system that includes a warm down jacket, fleece mid-layer, and a lightweight base layer will be needed and much appreciated on the Te Araroa.
+One of the key things about this layering system is not to overdo it, or overthink it.
+Take items of clothing that will work, are high quality, and can be used in combination to see you through all kinds of weather conditions.
+For the most part, there is no need to look any further than New Zealand brand Macpac.

 Down Jacket